evrythng/scanthng.js/README.md

 Type: `Boolean`
 Default: `true`

 Indicates whether the library should automatically redirect user to the redirection URL associated with the scanned Thng or Product.
+This can be set in the [dashboard](https://dashboard.evrythng.com) on any Product or Thng page.

 ###imageConversion
     imageConversion : {